Acuant/AcuantAndroidMobileSDKV10/README.md

 		// The first parameter is the activity and the second one is the LiveFaceListener val liveFaceDetector = controller.createLiveFaceDetector(context, this)

-		// Pass the detector to the CameraSourc val mCameraSource = CameraSource.Builder(context, liveFaceDetector)
+		// Pass the detector to the CameraSource val mCameraSource = CameraSource.Builder(context, liveFaceDetector)
                 .setFacing(CameraSource.CAMERA_FACING_FRONT)
                 .setRequestedPreviewSize(320, 240)